chouhansinghaman/CogitoSphere/README.md

-# 🎓 Scholarsphere: College Q&A and Practice Platform (In Development)
+# 🎓 CogitoSphere: College Q&A and Practice Platform (In Development)

 A collaborative learning platform for students to solve, share, and discuss subject-specific questions.
-With a focus on community-driven education, Scholarsphere offers quizzes, notes, and AI-enhanced dashboards to help students learn smarter, not harder.
+With a focus on community-driven education, CogitoSphere offers quizzes, notes, and AI-enhanced dashboards to help students learn smarter, not harder.

 ---